 1 Current Service Cost The increase in liabilities as a result of years of service earned this year is allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked.
 2 Past Service Cost The increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years Is debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs.
-3 Interest Cost The expected increase in the present value of liabilities during the year as they move one year closer to being paid is debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
-4 Expected Return on Assets The annual investment return on the fund assets attributable to the Council, based on an average of the expected long-term return is credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
-5 Gains or Losses on Settlements and Curtailments The result of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees is debited or credited to the Surplus or Deficit on the Provision of services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs.
-6 Actuarial Gains and Losses Changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions are debited to the Pensions Reserve.
-7 Contributions Paid to the Superannuatio n Fund Cash paid as employer's contributions to the pension fund in settlement of liabilities is not accounted for as an expense.
+3 Net interest on the net defined benefit liability The expected increase in the present value of liabilities during the year as they move one year closer to being paid is debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+4 Remeasurement on the return of plan assets The annual investment return on the fund assets attributable to the Council, based on an average of the expected long-term return is credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+5 Gains or Losses on Settlements The result of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees is debited or credited to the Surplus or Deficit on the Provision of services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs.
+6 Remeasurement of net defined benefit / liabilty Changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions are debited to the Pensions Reserve.
+7 Contributions Paid to the Pension Fund Cash paid as employer's contributions to the pension fund in settlement of liabilities is not accounted for as an expense.